quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.rst

 For this purpose, the :class:`~quantify.measurement.MeasurementControl` provides the `soft_avg` parameter.
 If set to *x*, the experiment will run *x* times whilst performing a running average over each setpoint.

 In this example, we want to find the relaxation time (aka T1) of a Qubit.
-As before, we define a :ref:`Settable<Settable>` and :ref:`Gettable<Gettable>`, representing the varying timescales we will probe through and a mock Qubit emulated in software.
+As before, we define a :class:`~quantify.measurement.Settable` and :class:`~quantify.measurement.Gettable`, representing the varying timescales we will probe through and a mock Qubit emulated in software.
 The mock Qubit returns the expected decay sweep but with a small amount of noise (simulating the variable qubit characteristics).
 We set the qubit's T1 to 60 ms - obviously in a real experiment we would be trying to determine this, but for this illustration purposes in this tutorial we set it to a known value to verify our fit later on.

 Note that in this example MC is still running in Batched mode.